wendimagee/BabySitter_Kata/README.md

 How to run: I built this program using c#8 and .NET 3.1.
-If you have cloned my repo and have Visual Studio 2019 installed, simply open the repo folder and click on the file "BabySitter_Rate_Calculator.sln" and run the solution via IIS Express.
+If you have cloned my repo and have Visual Studio 2019 installed, simply open the repo folder and click on the file "BabySitter_Rate_Calculator.sln" and run the solution via IIS Express in your preferred web browser.
+Chrome or Microsoft Edge are recommended.

 I used Xunit through Visual Studio for my testing.
+I left in my old tests should you need to see them.
+They are commented out, and only the newest tests can/should run.
 The tests I have documented in my BabySitterTests project in the ShiftTests file are for the following features:
-The job:
 - Pays different rates for each family (based on bedtimes, kids and pets, etc...)
 - Family A pays $15 per hour before 11pm, and $20 per hour the rest of the night
 - Family B pays $12 per hour before 10pm, $8 between 10 and 12, and $16 the rest of the night